evangronberg/client-model-verification-for-fl/paper.md

 1. How bad of a model can the malicious send
-2. How poorly the performance of the global model is affected by this malicious model
+2. How poorly the performance of the global model is affected by this malicious model -->

-### 3.3.
-CMV Performance over Number of Clients
+### 3.2.
+Minimum Number of Clients for Detecting Different Numbers of Bad Clients

-It is clear that CMV requires a sufficient number of clients to work effectively.
-Without enough clients, CMV does not have a sufficient sample size for detecting outliers in the set of performance scores.
-However, we would like to determine *exactly* how many clients are required for CMV to be effective, as well as how much better CMV might perform the more clients are added.
+#### **3.2.1.
+Experiment Design**

+The more bad clients there are in a given round, the more the distribution of accuracy scores will be skewed toward bad clients.
+Thus, the more bad clients there are in a given round, the more good clients there must be to skew the distribution "back" toward effectiveness.

+We would thus like to determine how many total clients there must be in a federation to detect a given number of bad clients.
+For this experiment, we will vary the average client standard deviation threshold.
+Our graph will display one line for each threshold tested.
+Each line will be plotted as the number of bad clients over the total number of required clients to detect the bad clients.

+#### **3.2.2.
+Experiment Results**

+> Note: A separate test was run to verify that 3 clients are required to detect 1 bad client regardless of how much scrambling has taken place on the bad client.
+This test is included in the project's GitHub repository and may be replicated there.

 ## 4. Discussion